Yes, you heard us right – our boat is for sale!!!

 We believe the fairest way to sell a boat is to do so on a first-come-first-served basis.
 Over 40000 people have watched our boat tour and any one of these people might like to buy her… If you want to buy our boat then contact us ASAP and we will explain how you can do this.

 We look forward to (even if part of us is also dreading!) hearing from you soon.
 You can use the form on our Contact page to do this.
-Don’t forget, we’re selling the boat on a first-come-first-served basis so you’ll need to be quick to avoid disappointment.
+Don’t forget, we’re selling the boat on a first-come-first-served basis so be quick to avoid disappointment.

 If you know someone who is looking to buy a boat, share this post with them! 🙂